 A Network Packet Broker (NPB) is an active device that directs selected raw data packets from network interfaces (typically via SPAN or tap points) to specific network service and monitoring devices, and performance management and security applications.

-Niagara’s NPB solutions perform a range of crucial functionalities, even for the most complex architectures and resource intensive networks including:
+Niagara’s NPB solutions perform a range of crucial functionalities for all types of networks, even those with extremely complex architectures and that are resource intensive including:

 In their role as data analyzers, Niagara’s Packet Brokers can also handle deduplication of redundant (duplicate) packets before they reach analysis or security tools within the network, that are passed along by multiple taps forwarding their data traffic.
 The NPBs will eliminate those duplicates and make sure network tools do not waste resources on handling redundant data.